Concept - Configuration

 • orm: finder declaration to find/declare orm.properties

-• core: main declarations of property files, readers and scopes
+• core: main declarations of property files, readers, and scopes

 • bc_service: service-specific configuration